StandStand Desktop Riser Review

 We’ve seen a number of products like StandStand in the past, all of them with the noble goal of getting American workers out of their cushy, 14-lever, adjustable chairs.
 But before we get into our concerns with StandStand, let’s first go over what it is.

 StandStand is a fixed-height desktop riser.
 Assemble the three pieces, place it on your conventional sitting desk (or café table), put your laptop on it and get to work.
 Couldn’t be easier.
 StandStand can be ordered in nine-, twelve-, or fourteen-inch heights and is available in either Baltic Birch or, for thirty dollars more, “sustainable” bamboo.
-StandStand is an all-American product.
-Designed in Massachusetts, this product is manufactured in Leafgren’s hometown of Superior, Wisconsin by his woodworking buddy from high school who owns a custom cabinetry company.
+StandStand is an all-American product, designed and manufactured in Massachusetts.

 StandStand set out to offer people an inexpensive tool to raise their laptops closer to standing height and that can be carried from place to place with ease.
 In this endeavor, we can confidently say that StandStand succeeded.
 This riser assembles in seconds, collapses down to about the size of a small laptop, and is incredibly light.
 The average telecommuter should have no trouble finding space for StandStand in their brief case or messenger bag.
 With its attractive design and a starting price of $69, this riser is pretty easy on both the eyes and the wallet.